kristofhracza/hacking-procedure/recon/windows.md

 each user as they might have access to something new that was protected before.

 ## Temporary account
-If some info suggests that an account is only temporary, than they might have some misconfigurations or rights that other users don't have.
+If some info suggests that an account is only temporary, then they might have some misconfigurations or rights that other users don't have.
 Especially if they're created by a user which is in a group that has higher privileges.